Loiseu8/Loiseu8/README.md

-# Hi there, I'm Toluwanimi <or just Tolu as in 'Toe-Loo'!> 👋
+# Hi there, I'm Toluwanimi <or just Tolu as in 'Toe-Lu'!> 👋

 ## About Me